Athletic Training Residency Core Faculty

 Adam Kahn, PA-c, ATC is currently the Manager of the Sports Medicine Service Line and Co-Program Director of the Athletic Training Residency Program at Atlantic Health System.
 Adam graduated Magna Cum Laude from Hofstra University with a Bachelor’s of Science in Athletic Training.
 Following his graduation, he worked at Hofstra University as an Associate Athletic Trainer covering football, women’s lacrosse, women’s soccer, softball, and baseball.
 While employed at Hofstra, Adam completed his Post-Baccalaureate Certificate in Pre-Med and also began his coursework for his Masters in Health Administration.
 Adam then went on to pursue his Master’s degree as a Physician Assistant.
 He graduated from Yale University School of Medicine, Physicians Associate Program.
 Soon after graduating, Adam joined Atlantic Sports Health as a Sports Medicine Physician Assistant under the supervision of Damion Martins, MD.
 Adam also works as surgical assistant on a part time basis to various orthopedic surgeons at Atlantic Health System.

-David Wright, ATC: Coordinator of Clinical Education
+Maya Wright, ATC: Coordinator of Clinical Education

 Damion Martins, MD - Medical Director